 - If your browser opens the PDF in a new browser window when you click the Download manual as PDF link (instead of downloading the PDF), any text you try to copy and paste from that version will not paste correctly.
-If you need to copy and paste text from a manual, ScienceLogic recommends that you download the PDF instead and open it in Adobe Reader, as the PDF viewer in a browser produces an image of each page instead of the actual text, and any text you copy and paste from the viewer displays without spaces. - If a link to an external site does not open properly in a new browser window or tab, right-click the link in the product documentation and select the option to open the link in a new tab or window. - An image in the product documentation might appear blurry until you click that image to expand it in a popup window.
-The pop-up feature is currently not enabled for all images. - If you clicked to expand an image in a pop-up window, you will need to click the expanded image in its popup window and return it to its regular size before you can click another image or link in the product documentation.
+If you need to copy and paste text from a manual, ScienceLogic recommends that you download the PDF instead and open it in Adobe Reader, as the PDF viewer in a browser produces an image of each page instead of the actual text, and any text you copy and paste from the viewer displays without spaces. - If a link to an external site does not open properly in a new browser window or tab, right-click the link in the product documentation and select the option to open the link in a new tab or window. - An image in the product documentation might appear slightly blurry until you click that image to expand it in a pop-up window.

+- If you clicked to expand an image in a pop-up window, you will need to click the expanded image in its popup window to return it to its regular size before you can click another image or link in the product documentation. - You can also right-click an image and select Open Image in New Tab from the pop-up menu to make the image display at full size in the new browser tab.